 AB1234 requires certain public officials to undergo ethics training every two years.
 Boards have adopted the position to comply with AB1234 as good practice.
-The Western Association’s Accrediting Commission for Junior and Community Colleges require boards of trustees to have a code of ethics including a process to handle violations (Accreditation Standard IV.B.1.h).
+The Western Association’s Accrediting Commission for Junior and Community Colleges require boards of trustees to have a code of ethics including a process to handle violations (Accreditation Standard IV.C.11).
 Learn how to perform in both ethical and legal ways as you govern.

 Brown Act Training

 This module covers the Open and Public Meetings law (Government Code 54950-54961) that provides the primary set of statutes governing community legislative bodies of local agencies.
 Learn how to set agendas, provide for public comment, run board meetings and when to hold closed sessions.